Dexterfury/flutter_chat_reactions/README.md

                     );
 ```

-3. OnLonPress navigate with `HeroDialogRoute` to `ReactionsDialogWidget` See example for more:
+3. OnLonPress, navigate with `HeroDialogRoute` to `ReactionsDialogWidget` See example for more:

 ```dart
     GestureDetector(